leonardbonfils/Teslanimate/README.md

 # Teslanimate
-A fun little app which takes any song and animates your Tesla in sync with that song.
+App that takes any song and animates your Tesla in sync with that song.

 _Project ended up being too complex but learned a ton about Swift development while doing it!_